vatesfr/xen-orchestra/docs/manage_infrastructure.md

 ### Modify Dom0 memory

-You can easily adjust the control domain memory under the Advanced tab.
+You can easily adjust the control domain memory under the Advanced tab of a host.
 Enable the maintenance mode on the host and click on the pen icon to edit the value:

 ![](./assets/dom0memory.png)